kaheicanaan/random-practise/README.md

 #### Inbound traffic load are limited

 There are tens/hundreds of kiosks.
-Number of votes per second is very limited even for traffic spikes (e.g. less than 1000 votes).
+Number of votes per second is very limited even for traffic spikes (e.g. less than 1000 votes per second).

 #### Outbound traffic load can be high